andrewt3000/web_development/README.md

 [command reference](https://git-scm.com/docs)
 [git book](https://git-scm.com/book/en/v2)

-git obsoletes other open source vcs such as rcs, cvs, and subversion.
+git obsoletes other open source vcs alternatives such as rcs, cvs, and subversion.

+Best practice: Source control work flow with multiple developers and an architects is:
-My source control current work flow is pushing to master, pushes to live production.
-Devs work on feature branches.
-When the feature is complete it is pushed to a dev branch, and they do a pull requests.
-Manager authorizes the push to master/live after testing.
+- Devs work on feature branches.
+- When the feature is complete the feature is merged and pushed to a dev branch, and they do a pull requests.
+- Architect/manager approves PR after testing.
+- Pushing to master automatically deploys to live production.

 ### Source control hosting
 Preferred: [github](https://github.com/)